canonical/charmed-openstack-upgrader/docs/reference/commands.rst

                             Default to enabling database backup.
       --force               Force the plan/upgrade of non-empty hypervisors.
       --verbose, -v         Increase logging verbosity in STDOUT.
-                            Multiple 'v's yield progressively more detail (up to 4).
+                            Multiple 'v's yield progressively more detail (up to 3).
-                            Note that by default the logfile will include standard logs from juju and websockets, as well as debug logs from all other modules.
+                            Note that by default the logfile will not include standard logs from juju and websockets, as well as debug logs from all other modules.
 To also include the debug level logs from juju and websockets modules, use the maximum verbosity.